 The school year is returning and you're in the Backpack to School state of mind.
 Your child grew into and outgrew their last one, so it's reasonable that you're wondering which backpack will be the best, most practical option.
 In addition to patterns and pockets, you have another choice you likely didn't have to consider back in your day: "To Wheel, or not To Wheel?"
-School backpacks now come in a choice of strictly shoulder straps, cross-body bags or new wheeled options.
-Which is best for your student?
-Take a look as we break down the options.
+School backpacks now come in a choice of strictly shoulder straps, cross-body bags, or new wheeled options.
+Which school bag is best for your student?
+Take a look as we break down the options out there for the best kids' backpacks.

 Pop a wheelie when you head back to school this year.
 Rolling backpacks are perfect for students who have plenty of books (and more) to lug down those long stretch hallways.
 A Lands' End ClassMate® Large Rolling Wheeled Backpack can fit it all with 1600 cubic inches of space.
 Not only does it have wheels but it also has shoulder straps hidden in a zipper compartment so when that course load is a bit lighter, you can wear it like a regular backpack.